 Setting up a VPN connection to the FRITZ!Box

-The following step is only necessary if you would like to use VPN (Virtual Private Network) to establish a securely encrypted network connection to your FRITZ!Box and to the network devices or services in the home network using your Android device's Internet connection:
+The following step is only necessary if you want to use VPN (Virtual Private Network) to establish a securely encrypted network connection to your FRITZ!Box and to the network devices or services in the home network using your Android device's internet connection:

-- Configure a VPN connection to the FRITZ!Box.
+- Set up a VPN connection to the FRITZ!Box.